 CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

-If you have ever mapped a coordinate from a web browser to a desktop automation tool and clicked on empty air, you have already met the difference between CSS pixels and physical pixels.
-This guide explains what Device Pixel Ratio (DPR) really means, why operating systems scale displays, and exactly how to write automation code that works correctly on everything from a 1080p office monitor to a 4K laptop with Retina scaling.
+If you have ever copied a coordinate from a browser and fed it to a desktop automation tool — only to click on empty air — you have already run into the CSS pixel vs physical pixel problem.
+Below we break down what Device Pixel Ratio (DPR) actually means, why OSes scale displays, and how to write automation code that works on everything from a 1080p office monitor to a 4K laptop with Retina scaling.

 Physical pixels are the actual, microscopic LED (or OLED) dots on your monitor panel.
 A 3840 x 2160 4K display has exactly 8,294,400 physical pixels arranged in a grid.
 Desktop automation tools like AutoHotkey, PyAutoGUI, and AppleScript operate exclusively in this physical pixel space because they interact with the operating system at the hardware level.